 In this conversation with Jeremy, we discussed his journey to developing this more eco-friendly phone case, including how he juggled both his full-time job and developing Pela for several years.
 He also addressed the significance of finding partners to scale Pela beyond where Jeremy could take it on his own, which allowed him to develop relationships with like-minded individuals who improved Pela as a business.

 “You have these dreams of a big company when you start it out.
 You dreamt it, but I don’t know if you truly believed it.
 But when you get other people involved, then you know you can do it.
 That is the confidence and the momentum.
 Having a team, 1+1 = 3.
-It just keeps building and getting better and better.” -Jeremy Lang
+It just keeps building and getting better and better.”

 - Lang’s sustainable business journey

-- Pela’s mission to eliminate one billion pounds of waste
+- Pela’s mission to eliminate one billion pounds of waste and reduce plastic use.

 - How Lang juggled a full-time job and the development of Pela for years